Susan Halpern, Founder and Principal

 Emily Halpern, Communications Manager

 I inherited a love of music from my family.
 I, too, spent my summers at music camp and Tanglewood, and my weekends, evenings, and early mornings in rehearsals.
 Trained as a classical soprano, I studied voice at New England Conservatory and Juilliard with Edward Zambara and Cynthia Hoffman.
 I earned my BA in music from Columbia University, and two culture-focused masters degrees in Europe.
 Professionally, I combine over 15 years of expertise in culture and communications with experience that ranges from singing with The New York Philharmonic to cooking at Chez Panisse.
-While music remains central to my life, in addition to working at Halpern Program Notes, I run my own business, The RePast Project, which offers coaching, consulting, and creative services to help individuals, entrepreneurs, and organizations explore, celebrate, and share their stories.
+While music remains central to my life, in addition to working at Halpern Program Notes, I run my own business, The Repast Project, which offers coaching, consulting, and creative strategy to help creative professionals and visionary entrepreneurs launch food and culture-focused businesses.